 R&D Tax Relief

-The past few years saw the finance service providers exploding on the scene with incredible technological innovations.
-The scope and speed of the evolution in this sector was astonishing and gave rise to what is now known as fintech.
-Yet, despite fintechs disruptive and innovative nature in the financial services sector, it does not even make the top 5 of the sectors that is claiming the R&D tax relief.
+The past few years has seen the financial services sector exploding on the scene with incredible technological innovations.
+The scope and speed of the evolution in this sector has been astonishing and has given rise to what is now known as fintech.
+Yet, despite fintech’s disruptive and innovative nature in the financial services sector, it does not even make the top 5 of the sectors that are claiming R&D tax relief.
 Why?

 Fintech includes financial education, retail banking, investment platforms, payment systems and even cryptocurrencies.